 Adult Volunteers (age 23 & older) in direct-service roles are required to complete our multi-step application process, and 20-hour training program prior to beginning their volunteer role.
 This training is held three times annually in February, June, and October.
 Applications should be submitted at least one month prior to training for consideration.
 Applications submitted after the one month deadline will be considered on a case by case basis and may be delayed until the next available training.
 Our next training will be held on three consecutive weekend days in June (tentatively Saturday, June 2nd; Sunday, June 3rd; and Saturday, June 9th) from 10am-6pm each of those days.
 Volunteers are required to complete all three days - missing any part of training will delay your start as a volunteer and may make you ineligible.
-More details about training will be shared throughout the volunteer vetting process.
+More details about training will be shared throughout the volunteer application process.